 John Hill is President and CEO of Derivatives Strategy Group.
-He previously served as Co-Head of Global Energy Futures at Merrill Lynch, and at ABN AMRO bank; worked as President and CEO of Broadway Futures Group, a small independent broker; and was Senior Vice President of North American Sales for Intercontinental Exchange (ICE).
-ICE was one of the first electronic platforms and was a model to many more recent start-ups.
+He previously served as Co-Head of Global Energy Futures at Merrill Lynch and at ABN AMRO bank and as President and CEO of Broadway Futures Group, a small independent broker.
+He was Senior Vice President of North American Sales for Intercontinental Exchange (ICE), one of the first electronic platforms and was a model to many more recent start-ups.
 During his tenure at ICE, the company grew from a small, Atlanta-headquartered private company to a public company with an IPO valued at $12 billion.
 It now owns and operates the NYSE, among other businesses.
-In regard to this book, Mr. Hill worked as Senior Vice President at ICAP, the largest interdealer broker, where his focus was electronic business development and planning compliance with Dodd Frank regulations.
-He also worked as Product Manager at Markit, the global financial information and services company, as part of a team that evaluated and incubated FinTech projects both internal and external.
+Mr. Hill was also Senior Vice President at ICAP, the largest interdealer broker, where his focus was developing electronic businesses and planning compliance with Dodd Frank regulations.

 President and CEO of Derivatives Strategy Group, Rye, NY, USA